Skip to main content

 1. From the Investigations settings, add a telemetry data source and choose Datadog.

-2. Enter your API key, application key, and site, then test the connection.
+2. Enter your API key, application key, and Datadog URL, then test the connection.

 3. Choose which of the four capabilities — logs, metrics, traces, error tracking — investigations can use.